Sunnylvsfjorden

-The Sunnylvsfjorden is a fjord in Stranda and Fjord in the Møre og Romsdal county of Norway.
+Sunnylvsfjorden is a fjord in Stranda Municipality and Fjord Municipality in Møre og Romsdal county, Norway.
 The 26 km long Sunnylvsfjorden is one of the innermost branches of the large Storfjorden.
 The fjord ranges from 600 to 2000 m wide and reaches 452 m below sea level at its deepest point, just west of Skrenakken near the mouth of the fjord.
 The famous Geirangerfjorden branches off to the west from the Sunnylvsfjorden.

 Just south of the village of Helsem, the Storfjorden splits off into the Norddalsfjorden (to the east) and Sunnylvsfjorden (to the south).
 The village of Hellesylt sits at the end of this fjord.
 The historic Me-Åkernes farm lies on a cliff on the north side of the fjord.
-This former municipality of Sunnylven was centered on this fjord.
+The old Sunnylven Municipality was centered around this fjord.